-Editor’s note: The way of sending EEC ID is FFS.

 6.2.3 Solution evaluation

 EES can verify if EEC is hosted in a roaming UE based on B-TID and UE information that is obtained from PCF.

 EES authorizes EEC based on the pre-configured policies or tokens that are generated by EEC.